Nokia buys Alcatel to take on Ericsson in telecom equipment

-HELSINKI/PARIS Nokia NOK1V.HE is to buy Alcatel-Lucent ALUA.PA in an all-share deal that values its smaller French rival at 15.6 billion euros ($16.6 billion), building up its telecom equipment business to compete with market leader Ericsson (ERICb.ST).
+HELSINKI/PARIS Nokia is to buy Alcatel-Lucent in an all-share deal that values its smaller French rival at 15.6 billion euros ($16.6 billion), building up its telecom equipment business to compete with market leader Ericsson.

-The deal will redefine a sector suffering weak growth prospects and pressure from low-cost Chinese players Huawei [HWT.UL] and ZTE (000063.SZ).
+The deal will redefine a sector suffering weak growth prospects and pressure from low-cost Chinese players Huawei and ZTE.

 With about 114,000 employees and sales of around 26 billion euros, the combined company will rank a strong second in mobile equipment, with global market share of 35 percent, behind Ericsson at 40 percent and ahead of Huawei's 20 percent, according to Bernstein Research.